-You can also try home remedies using magnesium.
+You can also try home remedies for RLS using magnesium.
 Magnesium bath flakes, bath salts, gels, and magnesium oil spray could all help relieve your symptoms.

 Regular bar soap also contains plenty of magnesium.
 We can’t prove or disprove this one, but some people swear by placing a bar of soap under the pillow for when their legs are feeling restless at night…²⁰